You usually want to make a "safe"

 4![]()

-Your best opening lead is
+Your best

-probably the 5 of diamonds (fourth best).
+opening lead is probably the 5 of diamonds (fourth best).
+You hope partner has either the ace or queen

-doesn't, your risky lead may not cost anything.
+of diamonds, but even if he doesn't, your risky lead may not cost

-Dummy has shown a long (and probably strong) heart suit that may be used
+anything.
+Dummy has shown a long (and

-have the trump ace as an entry to cash them.
+your side right now, while you still have the trump ace as an entry to cash

-How about leads to
+How about

-can give away the contract.
-An
+being passive can give away the contract.

-opponents have shown great strength and/or a side fit.
+if the opponents have shown great strength and/or a side fit.
 For example, suppose your opponents bid to 6

 via this auction: